Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Drivers define functions, each of which implements an aspect of a capability of a driver, such as a cryptographic operation, a part of a cryptographic operation, or a key management action.
 These functions are called the **entry points** of the driver.
 Most driver entry points correspond to a particular function in the PSA Cryptography API.
 For example, if a call to `psa_sign_hash()` is dispatched to a driver, it invokes the driver's `sign_hash` function.

-All driver entry points return a status of type `psa_status_t` which should use the status codes documented for PSA services in general and for PSA Crypto in particular: `PSA_SUCCESS` indicates that the function succeeded, and `PSA_ERROR_xxx` values indicate that an error occurred.
+All driver entry points return a status of type `psa_status_t` which should use the status codes documented for PSA services in general and for PSA Cryptography in particular: `PSA_SUCCESS` indicates that the function succeeded, and `PSA_ERROR_xxx` values indicate that an error occurred.

-The signature of a driver entry point generally looks like the signature of the PSA Crypto API that it implements, with some modifications.
+The signature of a driver entry point generally looks like the signature of the PSA Cryptography API that it implements, with some modifications.
 This section gives an overview of modifications that apply to whole classes of entry points.
 Refer to the reference section for each entry point or entry point family for details.

 * For entry points that operate on an existing key, the `psa_key_id_t` parameter is replaced by a sequence of three parameters that describe the key:
     1. `const psa_key_attributes_t *attributes`: the key attributes.